Reproductive Freedom for All v. Board of State Canvassers

 Reproductive Freedom for All v.
-Board of State Canvassers was a 2022 decision by the Michigan Supreme Court overturning a decision by the Michigan Board of State Canvassers that had refused to certify a ballot petition concerning abortion rights.
-In a 5-2 decision, the Court granted a complaint for mandamus relief and ordered the Board to certify the petition and ordered the Michigan Secretary of State to include the ballot proposition on the Fall 2022 ballot.
+Board of State Canvassers was a 2022 decision by the Michigan Supreme Court overturning a decision by the Michigan Board of State Canvassers that had refused to certify a ballot petition, 2022 Michigan Proposal 3, concerning abortion rights.
+In a 5–2 decision, the Court granted a complaint for mandamus relief and ordered the Board to certify the petition and ordered the Michigan Secretary of State to include the ballot proposition on the Fall 2022 ballot.

 Background

 In January 2022, Reproductive Freedom for All, in partnership with the ACLU of Michigan, Michigan Voices, and Planned Parenthood Advocates of Michigan, filed paperwork with the Board of State Canvassers to begin a ballot petition drive to amend the Constitution of Michigan to provide for a limited right to an abortion.
 The groups stated that their ballot proposition was driven by the fact that the U.S. Supreme Court was poised to overrule Roe v.
 Wade and, under pre-Roe state law, abortion would be illegal in Michigan.

 Under Michigan law, proponents of a ballot measure were required to obtain 425,059 signatures from registered Michigan voters.
 In July 2022, Reproductive Freedom for All submitted 753,759 signatures to the Secretary of State and requested that the ballot measure be added to the Fall 2022 ballot.
 However, despite meeting the requisite number of signatures, the Board of State Canvassers refused to certify the ballot proposition for the Fall 2022 ballot, with 2 Democratic members voting in favor of certification and 2 Republican members opposing certification.
 The Republican members argued that the proposition should not be on the ballot because the words on the proposition were placed too closely together and lacked a sufficient amount of "space" between words.

 Reproductive Freedom for All thereafter filed a complaint for mandamus relief with the Michigan Supreme Court.